micromouse-utad/MMKit-PH/README.md

 After the subroutine is finished, save the first array of values in the variable _frontSumTable_, and the second array of values in the variable _frontDiffTable_, inside the file _sensors.cpp_.

-**NOTE** If the mouse moves forward, instead of backwards, you have the motors connected in the wrong order, and you will need to swap the left with the right motor connection.
+**NOTE:** If the mouse moves forward, instead of backwards, you have the motors connected in the wrong order, and you will need to swap the left with the right motor connection.

-#### Adjust the threshold values
+### Adjust the threshold values

 The final step for the calibration is to adjust the threshold values